jonahbanks1/Time-series-analysis./README.md

 In this demonstration, I analyzed household power consumption data spanning 4 years.
 (47 months).

-the data patterns were modelled and plotted using 2d plots.
+the data patterns were modelled and displayed using 2d plots.

 Using the avaialable models, we can make some prediction of what the future datapoints might be.